tejinder-gh/tutoring/README.md

-# Future Ready Web - Tutoring Platform
+# big O  Web - Tutoring Platform

 A modern, full-stack tutoring and education management platform built with Next.js 16, Prisma, and PostgreSQL.